During an upgrade of a vSAN cluster one or more nodes become partitioned from the rest of the cluster, forming one or more cluster partitions.

 WARNING: CMMDS: CMMDSPromoteFormatVersion:423: Failed to promote the node to a format version X beyond its software version Y

-vSAN 7.x, 8.x, 9.x
+VMware vSAN 7.x, 8.x, 9.x

 Whenever a new node is added to the cluster, or if an existing node is moved out of the cluster and re-added back, the minNodeMajorVersion should be on the same version on all of the ESXi hosts.
-If it is not, it will trigger this cluster partition issue and could cause VMs to become inaccessible.
+If it is not, it will trigger this cluster partition issue and could cause VMs to become inaccessible. "minNodeMajorVersion" can be verified in the CLI using the below command

 /usr/lib/vmware/vsan/bin/clom-tool stats | grep "minNodeMajorVersion"

-This issue can be avoided by not adding/creating/re-creating disk groups to a higher format until all hosts have been upgraded to the same ESXi build - if disk groups have to be recreated during the upgrade, then temporarily set the virsto version to use the same ODF version that all other hosts in the cluster are on.
+The issue can be avoided by not adding/creating/re-creating disk groups to a higher format until all hosts have been upgraded to the same ESXi build - if disk groups have to be recreated during the upgrade, then temporarily set the virsto version to use the same ODF version that all other hosts in the cluster are on.
 These changes should be reverted once all hosts have been upgraded:

 How to format vSAN Disk Groups with a legacy format version